iwaj23/insurance-pricing-glm/readme.md

 Insurance pricing is commonly modeled using the frequency–severity decomposition:

-Pure Premium=Claim Frequency×Claim Severity
-Pure Premium=Claim Frequency×Claim Severity
+Pure Premium = Claim Frequency × Claim Severity

 Where: